bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/05-dev-server.md

 ???

-Webpack dev server has quite a few options that are documented on the website, but the most common and important ones will be `host` and `port`.
-Here is an example of how you can configure dev-server to listen on a different host and port.
+Webpack dev server has quite a few options that are documented on the website, for the purpose of our exercise, we shouldn't need these, but we would like to show you how anyway.

+In our example slide here, `host` and `port` are reconfigured to listen on port 3000, and allow outside connections (the default only listens on localhost).

+We can either pass these options as command line arguments, or, we can set some values on the `devServer` property of our webpack config.